Dr Craig Beaton

 Originally from Canada, Dr Craig Beaton grew up in Asia before coming to Wales as an international student to study medicine at Cardiff.
 Craig completed his training in Intensive Care Medicine and Anaesthetics in North Wales.

-“Training and working in Wales is great but its life here that makes it."
+“Training and working in Wales is great, but it is the life here that makes it."